erikeldridge/app-quality-cookbook/source.md

 Create a pull request and mention your reviewers.

-For example, [search Square's pull requests for usages of "cc"](https://github.com/search?utf8=%E2%9C%93&q=cc+language%3Ajava+type%3Apr+user%3Asquare&type=Issues&ref=searchresults) to request feedback from specific people.
+For example, [search Square's pull requests for usages of "cc"](https://github.com/search?utf8=%E2%9C%93&q=cc+language%3Ajava+type%3Apr+user%3Asquare&type=Issues&ref=searchresults) to see how people submitting pull requests ask for feedback from specific people.

 ### Perform a review